 Reasons to Stop All Pollution

 Pollution affects all the elements of an ecosystem, including air, water and soil.
-Pollution kills 1.7 million children less than five years old each year, accounting for one-fourth of all deaths in this age group according to a 2017 Guardian report, and happens due to "toxic air, unsafe water, and lack of sanitation."
-To find solutions to combat all types of pollution so that delicate ecosystems can thrive once again, causes of pollution should be addressed.
+Pollution kills 1.7 million children less than five years old each year, accounting for one-fourth of all deaths in this age group according to a 2017 Guardian report.
+These deaths are the result of "toxic air, unsafe water, and lack of sanitation."

 Sometimes a single agent like use of chemical fertilizers causes nutrient pollution affecting air, soil and water, as the EPA's Nutrient Pollution report explains.
 Restriction of its manufacture and use can reduce 10% of greenhouse emissions points out Mercola.
 So controlling a single factor can reduce many forms of pollution.
 That's why it's important to look at the various forms of pollution and end them.